kreauniv/comp308/source/lambda.rst

 .. admonition:: **Exercise**

     The only place we use boolean values is to do a branch within an :rkt:`if` condition.
-So if we can implement :rkt:`if` purely using :rkt:`lambda`, we're good.
+So if we can implement :rkt:`if` purely using :rkt:`λ`, we're good.
 For this exercise, you'll need to consider "lazy evaluation" instead of "eager evaluation" to keep things simple.
 In fact, for the rest of this demonstration, we'll use lazy evaluation with :rkt:`#lang lazy`.
 The earlier